What Is Strategic Account Management?

 This can be a good approach when there isn’t an existing relationship, but it tends to be overkill for someone you know.
 If you have a good relationship, they should say yes to a meeting, or at least ask to find out more, and you can take it from there.

 If they ask questions, let them know the gist of what you’re thinking.
-You might say that you’ve been working with another client, and a few innovations you’re produced there are generating great results like you mentioned.
-In any case, keep the tone of the initial outreach conversational.
+You might say that you’ve been working with another client, and a few innovations you’ve produced there are generating great results like you mentioned.
+Keep the tone of the initial outreach conversational.

 It’s a revelation and a relief for many sellers to know that they can (and should) reach out to existing clients with a conversational and straightforward approach that doesn’t make them feel too salesy.
-At the same time, the approach won’t upset the relationship, and will, indeed, generate more leads and fill the pipeline with new business opportunities.
+This approach won’t upset the relationship, generates more leads, and fills the pipeline with new business opportunities.

 The Power of Strategic Account Management